 Read the message properly and pay attention to all the information you’ve been given.
 If it doesn’t immediately make sense don’t just fire off a response stating that you don’t know what they mean.
 Have a look at the product or issue and try to work it out.
 If the customer doesn’t really understand the issue themselves but has tried to include lots of information you may well find the answer further down their message.
 You might have to read between the lines a bit.

 If the message contains multiple queries or issues make sure that you address every one.
-If you don’t you either look incompetent, stupid, lazy or all three.
+If you don’t you either look incompetent, stupid, lazy, or all three.

 3. Response time and updates are very important

 So you’ve picked up a message and the customer has a problem you can’t resolve immediately or that is puzzling you.
-Don’t just sit on the enquiry, let them know you’re looking at it.
+Don’t just sit on it, let them know you’re looking at it.
 It’s OK to tell them that you don’t know the answer right now but make sure that they know you’re investigating and keep them up to date on progress.
 Honesty is good and your customers will think more highly of you for it, they like to know what’s going on.

 4. It’s good to say “Sorry” (even when it’s not your mistake)